Johnny Unitas Stadium - Towson Tigers Football

 The team store is located in the grandstands underneath the press box.
 There are usually a few bits of merchandise on sale on game days.

-The Towson Dance Team is nationally recognized and provides great entertainment during games.
+The Towson Dance Team is nationally recognized and provides excellent entertainment during games.
 In addition, Doc the Tiger is a good mascot, providing entertainment for all ages.

 Final Thoughts

-Johnny Unitas Stadium is a nicely designed stadium that has many well-designed fan amenities.
-The large separation between the sections of the stadium, along with the track, is the only thing that keeps the facility from being a more intimate and louder stadium.
+Johnny Unitas Stadium is a well-designed stadium with many fan amenities.
+The significant separation between the sections of the stadium, along with the track, is the only thing keeping the facility from being a more intimate, louder stadium.